Welcome to Legacy Carvers

 Stories, Tools, and Reflections for Building a Life That Outlasts You

 Hi, I’m Nancy.
-By day, I manage software developers.
+By day, I manage a group of software developers.
 By night, I chase ancestors.

 Legacy Carvers is the newsletter where those two worlds meet.

-If this sounds like your kind of journey, I invite you to subscribe and join the conversation.
+If what you’ve read here feels like home, why not subscribe and join the conversation?
 Everything here is free for everyone.
 When I come up with a snazzy product for sale, you’ll be the first to know ; )

 User's avatar